Water supply and sanitation in Ethiopia: External cooperation

 Donors finance numerous projects in water supply and sanitation in Ethiopia – some through the Federal Government and some directly to regions, towns and communities.
 The donors have established a technical working group (TWG) on water as part of a core donor group called the Development Assistance Group.
 A Multi-Stakeholder Forum is also supported through the European Union Water Initiative.
 Despite improved coordination, donors still use different implementation arrangements.
 As a result, according to the World Bank, transaction cost are high.

 Important donors in the sector are the African Development Bank, CIDA, China, the British DFID, the EU, FINIDA, AFD from France, Germany (through GTZ and KfW), JICA, the Netherlands, UNDP, UNICEF and the World Bank.
 There are also about 500 local and foreign NGOs, many of which are active in water supply and sanitation.

 The African Development Bank provided a US$64 million grant for rural water supply and sanitation approved in 2005.

-China

 In November 2011 it was announced that China would provide a US$100 million loan for water supply in Addis Ababa.

 WaterAid

 The British NGO WaterAid has been engaged in Ethiopia since 1983.
 It works closely with established local NGOs.
 In Oromia Region, water projects tend to be spring-fed gravity schemes, some of which are very large, providing water for tens of thousands of people.
 In Southern Nations, Nationalities, and People's Region schemes have included deep boreholes as water is sometimes only found below 200 metres.
 For example, in the village of Orbesho residents - mainly women - built themselves an access road to allow drilling equipment to be brought in, dug trenches for pipes and collected stones for structures.
 In Amhara and Tigray the main technologies have been hand-dug wells and spring development.
 In Benishangul-Gumuz rope pumps are also used.
-In sanitation, WaterAid supports the construction and use of latrines.
-Hygiene education has increasingly focused on the close links between proper handwashing at critical times, like before eating and after going to the toilet, and improved health.
-In all cases WaterAid works closely with communities from the start.
-Particular attention is now being paid to engaging women.
 Since 1998 WaterAid has also been engaged in the slum areas of Addis Ababa.
 Projects include establishing communal water points linked to the city's piped systems, as well as shower and latrine blocks.